greaterpablo/big-data-challenge/README.md

 Number of paid five star reviews | 48
 Percantage of paid reviews that are five stars | 51.06%

-* Percentage of 5-Stars among non-Vine reviewers
+* Percentage of 5-Stars reviews among non-Vine reviewers

 Unpaid Reviews | #
 ------------- | -